-This unit will enable you to engage with issues of poverty and inequality from a Christian perspective.
+This subject will enable you to engage with issues of poverty and inequality from a Christian perspective.
 You will explore in-depth how inequalities can arise from a variety of sources including conflict, failed governments, climate change, disability, gender and indigenous issues.
-And you will develop a biblical-theological framework for responding to poverty and inequality.
+You will develop a biblical-theological framework for responding to poverty and inequality.

-By the end of the unit, we expect you will be able to analyse biblical and theological perspectives on aid and development, discuss a range of contemporary aid and development approaches and begin to analyse the issues involved in responding to these.
-We also expect you will gain a deep biblical understanding of God’s redemptive and transformational purposes for the world.
+By the end of the subject, you can expect to be able to analyse biblical and theological perspectives on aid and development, discuss a range of contemporary aid and development approaches and begin to analyse the issues involved in responding to these.
+You will gain a deep biblical understanding of God’s redemptive and transformational purposes for the world.

-This unit will be helpful for people aspiring to or already engaged in working to alleviate injustice and poverty.
-It is available in online mode as an elective for students enrolled in ACT Degree and Diploma programs.
+This subject will be helpful for people aspiring to or already engaged in working to alleviate injustice and poverty.

 |Teacher||Tim Costello, David Williams and Bill Walker|

-In Ridley Online units you can expect to work through a variety of weekly learning activities which include watching videos, reading, completing set learning and assessment tasks and contributing to online forums and interacting with your peers.
-Allow 8–10 hours study time per week for this unit.
+In this online subject you can expect to work through a variety of weekly learning activities which include watching videos, reading, completing set learning and assessment tasks and contributing to online forums and interacting with your peers.
+Allow 8–10 hours study time per week.

 Professional Development/Audit option

-This unit is also available not-for-credit (audit).
+This subject is also available to audit.
 The audit option is suitable for people who may want to engage with the material for personal interest or professional development but do not want to complete the assignments or gain credit towards an accredited course of study.
 There is a $500 fee to audit this subject.

-To find out more about the audit option or to enrol please contact the Registrar’s office at 03 9207 4800 or firstname.lastname@example.org.
+To find out more about the audit option please contact the Registrar’s office at 03 9207 4800 or firstname.lastname@example.org.